-1. Faculty reports, in writing, to the Division Chair/Vice President of Academic Affairs the
+1. Faculty reports, in writing, to the Division Chair/Provost the name of the student and the reason for withdrawing the student.

-- name of the student and the reason for withdrawing the student. - 2.
-The Division Chair's office will contact the student. - 3.
-After 10 working days, if the student has not contacted the Division Chair/Vice President of Academic Affairs office, the student will be withdrawn. - 4.
+- 2. The Division Chair's office will contact the student. - 3.
+After 10 working days, if the student has not contacted the Division Chair/Provost's office, the student will be withdrawn. - 4.
 The faculty will be notified of the student's change of status. - 5.
 The student will be notified.